Legal Issues Journal offers publication of Preregistered Research Articles.

 Materials and Methods

-This section should include description of sample, power calculation, study design, materials, measures, procedure, stopping rules, plans for data analysis, data exclusion criteria, criteria for replication (if applicable), etc. This section cannot be edited after Stage 1 in-principle acceptance.
+This section should include a description of the sample, power calculation, study design, materials, measures, procedure, stopping rules, plans for data analysis, data exclusion criteria, criteria for replication (if applicable), etc. This section cannot be edited after Stage 1 in-principle acceptance.

 The Cover Letter should include: